cwallacebailey/Django-SouthWest-Walkers/README.md

 Using AllAuth because there are advantages such as account and password and single sign on with google or facebook
 # https://learndjango.com/tutorials/django-allauth-tutorial

+to find the allauth directory

+python
+help(‘allauth')

+cp -r /home/gitpod/.pyenv/versions/3.8.13/lib/python3.8/site-packages/allauth/templates/* templates/allauth/

+have to create an allauth folder in the templates folder in the general area.